 At Wetherby we are committed to ensuring that all boys can be the best version of themselves that they can be.
 The school’s pastoral system is central to meeting this aim.

-Wetherby Senior School is organised into four pastoral groups called Tributaries (Tribs) named after London’s hidden rivers: Effra (from 2016), Fleet, Tyburn and Walbrook.
+Wetherby Senior School is organised into four pastoral groups called Tributaries (Tribs) named after London’s hidden rivers: Serpentine and Whitestone for Years 7 and 8 and Effra, Fleet, Ravensbourne, Tyburn and Walbrook for the remaining year groups.
 Each of these Tributaries flows together to form the whole school body.
-When he joins the school a boy is placed in a Trib and his pastoral development is overseen by his Trib Tutor.
+On joining the school a boy is placed in a Trib and his pastoral development is overseen by his Trib Tutor.

 THE ROLE OF THE TRIB TUTOR